NEST: Self-supervised Fast Conformer as All-purpose Seasoning to Speech Processing Tasks: Introduction

 One representative work of \emph{contrastive} models is Wav2vec-2.0~\cite{baevski2020wav2vec}, which demonstrates initializing ASR models from SSL checkpoints can outperform previous semi-supervised and train-from-scratch ASR models.
 Later, Wav2vec-C~\cite{sadhu2021wav2vec_c} improves over Wav2vec-2.0 by adding a consistency loss to reconstruct the quantized embedding, similar to VQ-VAE~\cite{van2017vq_vae}.
 XLS-R~\cite{babu2021xls} extends Wav2vec-2.0 to multilingual setting and shows impressive performance on multilingual speech recognition and translation.

-HuBERT~\cite{hsu2021hubert}, as a pioneer work of the \emph{predictive} approach, generates the target tokens by running k-means clustering on the middle layer features extracted from anohter SSL model that is pretrained for a small number of steps.
-Then, W2v-BERT~\cite{chung2021w2v_bert} proposes to combine the training objectives of both Wav2vec-2.0~\cite{baevski2020wav2vec} and HuBERT~\cite{hsu2021hubert} by applying contrastive loss on the middle layer output while predictive loss at the final output layer.
+HuBERT~\cite{hsu2021hubert}, as a pioneer work of the \emph{predictive} approach, generates the target tokens by running k-means clustering on the middle layer features extracted from another SSL model that is pretrained for a small number of steps.
+Then, W2v-BERT~\cite{chung2021w2v_bert} proposes to combine the training objectives of both Wav2vec-2.0~\cite{baevski2020wav2vec} and HuBERT~\cite{hsu2021hubert} by applying contrastive loss on the middle layer output and predictive loss on the final output layer.
 Later, BEST-RQ~\cite{chiu2022best_rq} shows that the clustering based token generation can be replaced by simple fixed random-projection quantization, and this simple modification is able to match or outperform HuBERT on ASR.

 In order to improve performance on speaker tasks, WavLM~\cite{chen2022wavlm} proposes a noisy speech augmentation technique and a \emph{denoising masked token prediction} objective, by adding a speech segment of a different speaker to the current speech and training the model to predict the target tokens generated using original clean speech.
-XEUS~\cite{chen2024xeus} further extends WavLM~\cite{chen2022wavlm} by adding a de-reverberation task and extending to multilingual data of 1M hours.
+XEUS~\cite{chen2024xeus} further extends WavLM~\cite{chen2022wavlm} by adding a de-reverberation task and trains on multilingual data of 1M hours.

-However, previous SSL models also have their different limitations.
-First, some models~\cite{baevski2020wav2vec,hsu2021hubert,chen2022wavlm} use CNN+transformer architecture which has a short frame length of 20ms, which slows down the model's inference speed.
-Second, the HuBERT-style quantization is very computationally expensive, which could take 20\% of total training time according to XEUS~\cite{chen2024xeus}.
-Third, although BEST-RQ~\cite{chiu2022best_rq} uses Conformer~\cite{gulati2020conformer} encoder with 40ms frame length and simple random quantization, it lacks the ability to explicitly tell one speaker from another, which limits its performance on speaker tasks (\emph{e.g.}, speaker diarization).
+However, previous SSL models have notable limitations.
+First, several models~\cite{baevski2020wav2vec, hsu2021hubert, chen2022wavlm} employ a CNN-Transformer architecture with a relatively short frame length of 20 ms, which negatively impacts inference speed.
+Second, HuBERT-style quantization is highly computationally intensive, consuming up to 20\% of the total training time, as reported by XEUS~\cite{chen2024xeus}.
+Third, although BEST-RQ~\cite{chiu2022best_rq} uses Conformer~\cite{gulati2020conformer} encoder with 40ms frame length and simple random quantization, it lacks the ability to explicitly tell one speaker from another, which limits its performance on speaker tasks such as speaker diarization.